 The on-going viability of postsecondary CTE programs will be measured annually based on concentrator performance in one or more of the designated indicators under the Act.
 Those postsecondary CTE programs that are not sufficiently supporting CTE concentrators to acquire recognized postsecondary credentials and/or degrees as well as placement may be deemed ineligible to receive future funds under the Act.
 As a result, the postsecondary allocation under the Act may increase or decrease from year to year due to shifts in eligible postsecondary programs and student enrollments.
+Additional information is included in the Career & Technical Education Policies and Procedures.

-8. If the eligible agency will award reserve funds to eligible recipients under section 112(c) of Perkins V, describe the process and criteria for awarding those funds.
+6. If the eligible agency will award reserve funds to eligible recipients under section 112(c) of

+Perkins V, describe the process and criteria for awarding those funds.

 Per section 112(c), the eligible agency will exercise the Reserve Fund option under the Act.
-Reserve Funds will be issued competitively and/or through a performance based allocation model to support secondary LEAs and postsecondary recipients.
-Competitive funds will be issued to secondary LEAs and postsecondary recipients using a Request for Application (RFA) process and performance based allocations will be issued pursuant to state law, regulations, and policies.
+Reserve Funds will be utilized in accordance with the Act for statewide priorities, issued based upon criteria, competitively, and/or through a performance based financial model to eligible secondary and postsecondary recipients.
+Funds may be competitively and/or through a performance-based allocation model to support secondary LEAs and postsecondary recipients.
+Competitive funds will be issued to secondary LEAs and postsecondary recipients using a Request for Application (RFA) process and performance-based allocations will be issued pursuant to state law, regulations, and policies.
 The criteria for awarding Reserve Funds includes:

-- 1. Up to 15% of the allocation under section 131 of the Act will be held in reserve to be issued to secondary LEAs (10%) and postsecondary institutions (5%). - 2.
-To be eligible for funds through the Reserve Fund, LEAs and postsecondary institutions must meet one of the following criteria: - Rural areas; - Areas with high percentages of CTE concentrators or participants;

-- Areas with high numbers of CTE concentrators or participants; and - Areas with disparities or gaps in performance under the Act. - 3.
+- 1. Up to 15% of the allocation under section 131 of the Act will be held in reserve to be issued to secondary LEAs (10%) and postsecondary institutions (5%); - 2.
+To be eligible for funds through the Reserve Fund, LEAs and postsecondary institutions must meet one of the following criteria: - Rural areas; - Areas with high percentages of CTE concentrators or participants; - Areas with high numbers of CTE concentrators or participants; and - Areas with disparities or gaps in performance under the Act; and - 3.
 The actual amount of Reserve Funds to be issued in a fiscal year may vary.
 If the total amount is not used in the anticipated fiscal year, the remaining amount will be returned to the Eligible Agency to be issued in future Reserve Fund allocations.
-Alternatively, if the total amount is not used in the anticipated fiscal year, the remaining amount may be returned to the Eligible Agency to be redistributed per section 133(b) of the Act. - 9.
-Provide the State's fiscal effort per student, or aggregate expenditures for the State, that will establish the baseline for the Secretary's annual determination on whether the State has maintained its fiscal effort, and indicate whether the baseline is a continuing level or new level.
+Alternatively, if the total amount is not used in the anticipated fiscal year, the remaining amount may be returned to the Eligible Agency to be redistributed per section 133(b) of the Act. - 7.
+Provide the State's fiscal effort per student, or aggregate expenditures for the State, that will establish the baseline for the Secretary's annual determination on whether the State has maintained its fiscal effort and indicate whether the baseline is a continuing level or new level.
 If the baseline is new, please provide the fiscal effort per student, or aggregate expenditures for the State, for the preceding fiscal year.
 (Section 211(b)(1)(D) of Perkins V)

 Per section 211(b)(1)(D), Delaware will establish a new baseline for the purpose of the annual determination of maintenance of effort under the Act.
-In FY19, the actual amount in the aggregate of \$69,424,814 was spent to support CTE activities in the State of Delaware.
-Delaware will exercise the 5% baseline reduction as permitted under section 211(b)(1)(D) of the Act, noting the new level of fiscal effort in FY20 will equal an anticipated amount of \$65,953,574.
+In FY24, the actual amount in the aggregate of \$79,040,667 was spent to support CTE activities in the State of Delaware.
+Delaware will exercise the 5% baseline reduction as permitted under section 211(b)(1)(D) of the Act, noting the new level of fiscal effort in FY25 will equal an anticipated amount of \$81,287,675.